 High 5 is Bellevue College’s movement toward closing the student success gaps!
 Develop your teaching toolkit and share ideas with colleagues about how to implement 5 high-impact strategies proven to increase student retention rates because you and your students are connecting in meaningful ways.

 TILT – Transparency in Learning and Teaching is a part of our High 5 practices as well as in integral part of the strands in the Developing Instructor Academy.
+Take a deeper dive into Transparency in Learning and Teaching (TILT), a clear and easy teaching framework that has a big impact on student learning.
+The basic idea is that you explain to the students WHY you are having them do particular assignments and/or projects.

 How do we create equity in our classroom from the first week of class?
 The Nuts and Bolts of an “Equitable First Week of Class” is a workshop for both new and seasoned faculty to learn and review effective practices for designing an equitable classroom.